 6. Prepare for massive food envy

 But remember, it’s all for a good cause!
-Certain foods can be harmful during pregnancy, and its never worth the risk to your baby.
+Certain foods can be harmful during pregnancy so if unsure, it’s best to air on the side of caution.

 So what are some of the common party foods you should be avoiding?